SuboptimalEng/orbital/README.md

 ## What's Included?

-- Downloadable .dmg to run Orbital on Mac OS
+- Downloadable .dmg to run Orbital on Mac OS.
 - Gallery view of videos and images.
 - Search files through all sub-folders with filename.
 - Preview media files and traverse them with keybindings.
 - Choose between light, dracula, and gruvbox color themes.
-- Lifetime updates
+- Lifetime updates.

 ## Mac OS Installation Guide